Book this Speaker

 Consumers under the age of 25 present a host of opportunities for banks and credit unions, both now and well into the future.
 Is your financial institution doing enough to capture this critical market segment?
 Learn 10 things you can start doing tomorrow to ensure you don’t miss out on a vital strategic initiative.

 If your board has ever asked, “who do we serve?” you know that is a difficult question to answer.
-As credit unions, we tend to want to be all things to all people.
+We tend to want to be all things to all people.
 As a marketer, you know that is virtually impossible.

 What makes a good target market?
-First, we will discuss the necessary attributes that ensure a viable target market for your credit unions.
+First, we will discuss the necessary attributes that ensure a viable target market.
 Then we will talk about moms.
 After all, moms control 85% of all household spending.
 Moms are the biggest influence of what brands their children will choose.
 Moms have strong online networks and rely on referrals from other moms.
 Make a mom happy and you've got the whole family plus her friends as new members.

-Hear case studies from other financial institutions that are known for their innovative spirit and ability to execute.
-Learn systemic processes to encourage the right kind of innovation at your credit union.
-During this session, the group roll up their sleeves and practice "Future Priming," an exercise that can be done at all levels of a credit union to teach employees how to spot opportunities and threats that may be just around the corner.
+Hear case studies from other companies that are known for their innovative spirit and ability to execute.
+Learn systemic processes to encourage the right kind of innovation on your teams.
+During this session, the group roll up their sleeves and practice "Future Priming," an exercise that can be done at all levels of a company to teach employees how to spot opportunities and threats that may be just around the corner.